-Before that doctrinal war, MacArthur made the secular newspapers across the USA in the 1980's because his church was sued over the suicide of Kenneth Nally, who received "counsel" from those who worked at Grace Community Church and afterwards went through with it.
+Before that doctrinal war, John MacArthur made the secular newspapers across the USA in the 1980's because his church was sued over the suicide of Kenneth Nally, who received "counsel" from those who worked at Grace Community Church and afterwards went through with it.
 [See The Believer's Conditional Security, pages 460-462 for more details.
-This book is available at evangelical books]
+This book is available at evangelical books.]
+Without question, the doctrine of eternal security is conducive to suicide victims.

-Unlike eternal security teacher Charles Stanley, who incredibly teaches that a Christian can stop believing all together and still remain saved, John MacArthur would say that such a person was never really saved to begin with.
-This would also be MacArthur's response regarding a person who has had a convincing Christian testimony of many years to later turn astray from the Lord and never return!
-Hence, this leaves a present tense follower of Jesus unsure if he is really a true follower or just the kind that will later walk away to never return!
 It is during these explanations of his version of saving faith that he oftentimes conceals how far a real Christian can go into sin, yet all along calling that saving faith and holy living.
-When one knows what he really believes about how far a Christian can go into sin with his saving faith, MacArthur's holiness message is illuminated and reduced down to being on a par with Charles Stanley, Charles Ryrie and Zane Hodges, even though he believes one must repent to be saved.
+When one knows what he really believes about how far a Christian can go into sin with his saving faith, John MacArthur's holiness message is illuminated and reduced down to being on a par with Charles Stanley, Charles Ryrie and Zane Hodges, even though he believes one must repent to be saved.
 If you are like many you probably don't know this.

 Since God Himself is holy, He wants His people to be holy.
 Living a holy life distinguishes us from the world. (ibid., p.
 48)